Africa Trip click the link to go to Zimbabwe, Victoria Falls and Riding an elephant.

 long histories of song resonant with

-the sounds of Africa and
+the sounds of

 their barely suppressed wildness.